The Majority

 But practical ones.

-Solutions that make sense to most people once they step back from the noise.
+Solutions that make sense to the majority of the people once they step back from the noise.

 Why questions matter

-Instead of telling people what to think, this site asks questions.
+Instead of telling people what to think, or that one political party is better than the other, this site asks questions.

 Questions about systems that no longer work as they should.